 How to make a difference in your community

 I had recently met a fire chief who ran a station in a small community and does so on a very small budget.
 Yet, despite this, he is pouring his heart and soul into the building, into the equipment and its members.
 He was and is working his guts out to better his community.

 Sadly however, the wider community, regardless of its location, cannot fully grasp the enormous sacrifices that are made by both paid and volunteer personnel on their behalf.
 It is for this reason, I think anyone in the emergency services are nothing short of amazing…..
 I thank you so much.

 This is the element of the service that I was and am still proud of.
 Those individuals who sacrifice their family time, their work time, hobbies and in tons of cases, their own health.
 Whether you were paid or not, there are real risks associated with running into an inferno or extricating someone from a vehicle on a dark, rain-soaked highway.
 While we are lucky that there are people who give their all, those working themselves to exhaustion on countless occasions…?
 It does real damage.

 Specifically, I feel like exhaustion plays a significant role in first responders’ mental health.
 And as if that weren’t enough, the constant barrage of unspeakable and unique tragedies accumulate, making the two combined a recipe for disaster.

 So, it’s not too hard to fathom why I both love and loathe the service.
-I know first-hand how truly amazing the contribution of a few people is.
+I know first-hand how utterly amazing the contribution of a few people is.
 A few in a community of many.
 They really do make a difference.
 But like in all things, there is a price to pay for some.
 The cost?
 PTSD.
 I wish with every fibre of my being that the images burned into my soul could be obliterated, but they can’t.
 However, setting my heart and mind free will always be the goal I put in front of me.